meteor-useraccounts/meteor/packages/accounts-base/API.md

-Add a `Meteor.validateLoginAttempt` handler that checks whether the login attempt originated from `Identity.authenticate` and `Identity.create` and, if it does, upserts a document into the  `Meteor.identities` collection corresponding to the service property used to login, and throws a `Meteor.Error('identity-upserted', identityToken)` error.
+Add a `Meteor.validateLoginAttempt` handler that checks whether the login attempt originated from `Identity.authenticate` and `Identity.create` and, if it does, upserts a document into the  `Identity.identities` collection corresponding to the service property used to login, and throws a `Meteor.Error('identity-upserted', identityToken)` error.

-Add a `Meteor.validateNewUser` handler that checks whether the user document has a `services` property and, if it does, upserts a document into the `Meteor.identities` collection corresponding to the first (and typically only) service, and throws a `Meteor.Error('identity-upserted', identityToken)` error.
+Add a `Meteor.validateNewUser` handler that checks whether the user document has a `services` property and, if it does, upserts a document into the `Identity.identities` collection corresponding to the first (and typically only) service, and throws a `Meteor.Error('identity-upserted', identityToken)` error.